Tamschi/Asteracea/README.md

 * No default runtime

-  Asteracea components compile to plain Rust code with (usually) no further dependencies, which helps keep bundles small.
+  Asteracea components compile to plain Rust code with few dependencies, which helps keep bundles small.

   Use [`lignin-dom`] or [`lignin-html`] to transform rendered `Node` trees into live user interfaces.